Posted: 08 February 2021

 This week is National Apprenticeship Week and with 2020 seeing the way the entire world works, learns and ultimately interacts change, it’s never been more important to support young people into sustainable, reliable roles and organisations.

-With the COVID-19 pandemic significantly impacting the opportunities available to young people looking to begin their career, HMS has worked continuously to ensure youngsters looking to get into trade and office-based roles can do so.
+With the COVID-19 pandemic significantly impacting the opportunities available to young people looking to begin their career, we continue to work to ensure youngsters looking to get into trade and office-based roles can do so.

-Supporting its apprentices throughout last year’s lockdown’s by providing safe, steady and reliable employment opportunities, HMS has seen its apprentices continue with and complete their apprenticeships in various construction disciplines including electrical, joinery, plumbing, plastering, site management, Business and Quantity Surveying.
+Supporting our apprentices throughout last year’s lockdown’s by providing safe, steady and reliable employment opportunities, our apprentices have continued with and completed their apprenticeships in various construction disciplines including electrical, joinery, plumbing, plastering, site management, Business and Quantity Surveying.

-Offering a diverse mix of apprenticeships, on-the-job support, as well as access to wider help with their wellbeing, finances and mental health, HMS has a strong track record of apprentice’s staying with the company long term and progressing to management roles.
+Offering a diverse mix of apprenticeships, on-the-job support, as well as access to wider help with their wellbeing, finances and mental health, we have a strong track record of apprentice’s staying with us long term and progressing to management roles.

 Discussing the importance of apprenticeships, HMS’ Managing Director, Paul Worthington, said: “This year has been challenging for everyone, but it is young people and the opportunities available to them that has been hit the hardest, which is why we continue to ensure apprenticeships are and always will be available to those who wish to apply.